How Sunshine (UV Rays) Damage Asphalt Shingles

 Excessive Heat

 In most climates, the sunniest months present constant and excessive heat.
-It’s hard to think of any living or synthetic material not damaged by extreme heat.
-Assuredly, your asphalt shingles are certainly one of them.
+It’s hard to think of any living or synthetic material not damaged by extreme heat, and your asphalt shingles are certainly one of them.

 You may not notice excessive heat damage until winter, when leaks become apparent.
 That’s because extreme UV damage can cause the asphalt shingles to become brittle and move upwards at the edges.